ohhi-vn/super_worker/guides/config/CONFIG_QUICKSTART.md

 ## Help

 Questions?
-Check the [full README](README.md) or the test files for examples.
+Check the [full CONFIG GUIDE](CONFIG_GUIDE.md) or the test files for examples.